mkliac/ebank-transaction-system/README.md

 [photo]

 ## API Endpoints
+### Swagger UI
+- Please navigate to /swagger-ui/index.html for details.
+Authorization is **REQUIRED** for using transaction endpoints.
+Bearer authorization is used and its value is the generated JWT token.
+[photo]
 ### Authentication
 - Endpoint: api/v1/auth/authenticate [**POST**]
 - Description: This endpoint is used for logging in to the system.
 After the system successfully verifies your identity, it